kevinflint-cs2/watchtower/docs/Prompts.md

 - Run "poetry run poe down" to tear everything down

 Make this a proper well documented repository using the readme.md you build.
 Output so that I can paste in my readme.

+### Results: returned robust readme.md that needed only minor modifications

+## Prompt: Update my ask_agent.py script

+I need you to modify my ask_agent.py script, currently takes a parameter that is a question, then it reads in an AGENT_NAME to send the question.
+Results are returned and printed to screen as raw json.
+I would like to make some modifications.

+- Read in all environmental variables with AGENT_NAME_* from .env file to get all available agent names
+    - Sample environmental variables are: AGENT_NAME_SMOKETEST, AGENT_NAME_MULTIAGENT
+- Allow me to select the agent to communicate to
+- Once selected, allow me to ask a question
+- Parse the results and only display the text value
+    - Sample response: {'type': 'text', 'text': {'value': "The 1999 Super Bowl, officially known as Super Bowl XXXIII, was won by the Denver Broncos.
+They defeated the Atlanta Falcons with a score of 34-19.
+This game took place on January 31, 1999, and was held at Pro Player Stadium in Miami, Florida.
+John Elway, the Broncos' quarterback, was named the game's Most Valuable Player (MVP).", 'annotations': []}}]

+Below is the script to modify

+### Results: Worked like a charm